Ikizu language

 Ikizu (Ikikizu, Kiikiizo) is a Bantu language spoken by the Ikizu peoples of Tanzania.
-Dialects are Ikizu proper and Sizaki.
+Its dialects are Ikizu proper and Sizaki.
 Maho (2009) treats Sizaki (Shashi) as a separate language.
 However, Ethnologue 16th edition retired the ISO code for Sizaki, merging it into Ikizu.

 Orthography

 Ikizu uses the Latin alphabet.
 It does not include the letters Q, V, or X. The letters B and C are only used in the forms Bh and Ch.